akshayh636/aws-specific-ip/README.md

 - AWS CLI configured with your AWS credentials.
 - AWS VM instance id and region

+### Tested on Ubuntu 24.04.1 LTS wsl editon
+Working perfectly with enviroment.sh if you are unable to run the enviroment.sh the install all the codes manually

 ### How to get aws access credentials

 - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html